 Our responsibilities

-We have audited the Remuneration Report included in pages 17 to 24 of the Directors' Report for the year ended 30 June 2020.
+We have audited the Remuneration Report included in Directors' report for the year ended 30 June 2021.

 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.